0BananaBig0/from_gcc_to_cpp/docs/MacrosPreprocessorDirectivesAndPragma.md

 ##### Explanation

-1. This directive provides additional information to the compiler, often used for **controlling compiler-specific behaviors** but can also be relevant in the context of macros.
+1. This **preprocessor directive** provides additional information to the compiler, often used for **controlling compiler-specific behaviors** but can also be relevant in the context of macros.

 ##### Syntax